 - Dial House is a place of sanctuary for people (16+) in crisis offering emotional and practical support.
 It is currently open for telephone and Skype/ Zoom crisis support only, Friday–Monday and Wednesdays, 6pm–2am, 0113 260 9328.

 - Samaritans provides space to talk, 116 123 (free phone, open 24 hours every day).

 - The West Yorkshire support line is available for general support or advice about mental health, 0800 183 0558 (Freephone open 24 hours every day).

 - Leeds Suicide Bereavement Service provides support to anyone bereaved or affected by suicide, 0113 305 5800.

 - The Leeds Crisis Cards have information about local support services to help people who are feeling low and distressed: CrisisCard.pdf (leedsth.nhs.uk)

 - MindWell has launched a Coronavirus Mental Health Information Hub which brings together information about mental health and Covid-19 for people in Leeds, including updated information on crisis support.
 It also has a section specifically aimed at pregnant women and new parents. www.mindwell-leeds.org.uk/coronavirus-hub

 Mens Mental Health and Wellbeing Coaching in Armley

 To find out more information about the help available for men that may like support in any of the following areas;

-· Returning to a favorite hobby like fishing or snooker
+- Returning to a favourite hobby like fishing or snooker